damianhakert/damianhakert.github.io/source/handbook/people-operations/index.html.md

    - All invoices are internally reviewed, approved, and then payment is processed.
    This is usually a fast process, but be aware that it can incur delays around vacations.
 In principal, payments go out once per week on Fridays.
    - An invoice template can be found as a Google sheet named "Invoice Template" (also listed on the [finance page](/handbook/finance/) )
-1. To process any changes, see the directions on the [people-operations page](/handbook/people-operations/sop/#processing-changes).
+1. To process any changes, see the directions on the [system processes page](/handbook/people-operations/system-processes/#processing-changes).

 ## Policies